small-tech/auto-encrypt/README.md

 ## Technical definition

 Implements the subset of [RFC 8555](https://tools.ietf.org/html/rfc8555) – Automatic Certificate Management Environment (ACME) – necessary for a [Node.js](https://nodejs.org) [https](https://nodejs.org/dist/latest-v12.x/docs/api/https.html) server to provision [TLS certificates](https://en.wikipedia.org/wiki/Transport_Layer_Security) from [Let’s Encrypt](https://letsencrypt.org) using the [HTTP-01 challenge](https://tools.ietf.org/html/rfc8555#section-8.3) on first hit of an HTTPS route via use of the [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) (SNI) callback.

+## Like this?
+Fund us!

+[Small Technology Foundation](https://small-tech.org) is a tiny, independent not-for-profit.

+We exist in part thanks to patronage by people like you.
+If you share [our vision](https://small-tech.org/about/#small-technology) and want to support our work, please [become a patron or donate to us](https://small-tech.org/fund-us) today and help us continue to exist.

 ## Copyright